hickeng/financial/usage.md

 ## ESPP

 Entry of ESPPs and RSUs into the sheet is a very structured process.
 For ESPPs this uses the Purchase confirmation documents.
+If you have an ESPP lot where the prepopulated values don't match, then you'll need to edit a row, or insert a new one.
+See [the detailed steps to do so](#add-a-row-for-espp).

 In this document we care about only a few values:

 1. Grant Date & Purchase Date - this pair of data controls the price at which the shares are purchased.
 You need to confirm _both_ are the same before using a row as some people have reported different grant dates resulting in very different purchase price.
 Match these up against the similarly titled columns in the `ESPP` sheet.
-If the prepopulated date values do not match yours, see [instructions for adding a row](#add-a-row-for-espp-or-rsus) and then add the data into the new row.
+If the prepopulated date values do not match yours, see [instructions for adding a row](#add-a-row-for-espp) and then add the data into the new row.
-2. Enter the `Shares Purchased` and `Current Contributions` values from the document into the similarly named columns in the `ESPP` sheet.
+2. Enter the `Shares Purchased` value from the document into the similarly named columns in the `ESPP` sheet.
+   1. if you've sold this lot pre-merger, don't enter it at all
+   1. if you've sold some shares from this lot pre-merger, adjust the number of shares to be only those you held over the merger.
+   1. if the numbers for your ESPP lot do not match the prepopulated values for the purchase date, see [these detailed steps](#add-a-row-for-espp).
-3. Enter the `Previous Carry Forward` value from the document into the similarly named column.
-The sheet will calculate this value for all but the first, but double check and use the document value if different.
+3. (optional) Enter `Current Contributions` and `Previous Carry Forward` values from the document into the similarly named column.
+    * The sheet will calculate the `Carry Forward` value for all but the first, but double check and use the document value if different.
 You can put the value either in the top cell and let it propagate down, or put it in the row for your first lot.
 It depends whether you prefer to keep all inputs in the colour coded boxes or not, but there's no functional difference.
+    * This is purely to allow you to collate all the inputs into one location - the Current Contributions and Carry Forward do not impact the final calculation.

 ![example ESPP purchase confirmation](assets/espp-example-purchase-confirmation.png)